vanirjr/multi.Postman/README.md

 		php mPostman_install.php --sys-install=test

 The following set of parameters below should only be used if you have choosen to do a `custom` installation type.
-These parameters are completely obsolete, if you have choosen any of the other installation types.
+These parameters are completely useless, if you have choosen any of the other installation types.

 ####--conf-dir=[value]